-In August 2020, the Company obtained approval from its shareholders authorizing the Company to issue shares of its common stock at prices below the then current NAV per share of the Company's common stock in one or more offerings for a 12-month period.
-The Company did not issue any such shares through August 2021 (the 12-month anniversary of such shareholder approval).
-On August 9, 2021, the Company's shareholders again approved a proposal that authorizes the Company to issue shares of its common stock at prices below the then current NAV per share of the Company's common stock in one or more offerings for a 12-month period following such shareholder approval.
+On September 15, 2022, the Company's shareholders approved a proposal that authorizes the Company to issue shares of its common stock at prices below the then current NAV per share of the Company's common stock in one or more offerings for a 12-month period following such shareholder approval.
+As of December 31, 2022, the Company has not issued any such shares.